danielandresgp/stable-marriage-poisson-lebesgue/README.md

 - `stable_marriage.ipynb` — Jupyter Notebook version (recommended for exploration)
 - `stable_marriage.py` — Python script version (cleaner for version control)

+## Acknowledgments

+This simulation script was developed with assistance from **Grok**, an AI built by xAI.

 ## References

 - Hoffman, C., Holroyd, A. E., & Peres, Y. (2006).
 A stable marriage of Poisson and Lebesgue. *Annals of Probability*, 34(4), 1241–1272.